lliendo/Radar-Plugins/README.rst

     pip install nose

-To run the tests, clone the this repository and run Nose.
+To run the tests, clone this repository and run Nose :

 .. code-block:: bash